kynan/pdesoft2014/slides.md

 ---

-.pull-left[
 ## Scientific computations on unstructured meshes

 * Independent *local operations* for each element of the mesh described by a *kernel*.
-* *Reductions* aggregate contributions from local operations to produce the final result.
+* *Reductions* aggregate contributions from local operations to produce final result.

 ### PyOP2